 2. Difficulty in Reading

-Dyslexia in children can manifest in several ways including delayed growth milestones such as crawling, walking, talking, writing and sometimes even reading.
+Dyslexia in children can manifest in several ways, including delayed growth milestones such as crawling, walking, talking, writing, and reading.

 While in school, dyslexic children may have difficulty learning alphabets, numbers, and even tables.
-They will also be unable to pronounce or write them.
-They may have difficulty remembering days, months, and colors.
+They are unable to pronounce or write them.
+In addition, they might have trouble remembering days, months, and colors.

 These children have difficulty distinguishing between left and right.

-Children With dyslexia often suffer from poor hand-eye coordination.
-They will have difficulty catching a ball or holding a book in the right way.
-They will even struggle to hold a pencil in the right way.
+Children with dyslexia often suffer from poor hand-eye coordination.
+For example, they have difficulty catching a ball or holding a book in the right way.

-Psychological Evaluation: A psychologist will evaluate your child and might suggest medicines to improve their sense of touch, vision, and hearing.
+Psychological Evaluation: A psychologist will evaluate your child and suggest medications to improve their sense of touch, vision, and hearing.
 The doctor may even counsel the child to improve their alertness.

-Home and School Support: Parents and teachers will have to learn methods to take care of children with dyslexia.
-Only a certified counselor or trainer will be the right person to help you learn methods to deal with your dyslexic child.
-Dyslexia in Children can be thwarted using necessary intervention methods and compassion.
+Home and School Support: Parents and teachers need to learn methods to support children with dyslexia.
+A certified counselor or trainer can help you learn techniques to support your child in every phase of life.

-No matter how hard they try, children with dyslexia are always behind their siblings or other students and this can be quite frustrating.
+No matter how hard they try, children with dyslexia tend to fall behind their siblings and classmates, which can be pretty frustrating.
 They often feel that they are not as smart as others around them.
-They will always blame others for their failures.
+This can cause stress and anxiety.

 Dyslexia in children shouldn’t be a barrier in their academic and professional life.
 There have been instances of dyslexic children becoming doctors, sportspersons, legal professionals, engineers, and even entrepreneurs.

-All that a dyslexic student needs are compassion, empathy, and support.
+The only thing that a dyslexic child needs from parents is compassion, empathy, and support.